maciejzj/ml-earth-observation-101/README.md

 pip install -r requirements.txt
 ```

-## Running Jypyter Notebooks
+## Running Jupyter Notebooks

-Depending on your operating system and experience with Python you may want to install Jypter and Python in different ways.
+Depending on your operating system and experience with Python you may want to install Jupyter and Python in different ways.
 Try to search the web for the most suitable version for you.

+## Credentials

+This lecture was made as part of my tutoring practice at Silesian University of Technology.

+## Citations

+If you use this tutorial in your own research, please kindly cite the following manuscript:

+Maciej Ziaja, Piotr Bosowski, Michal Myller, Grzegorz Gajoch, Michal Gumiela, Jennifer Protich, Katherine Borda, Dhivya Jayaraman, Renata Dividino, Jakub Nalepa:
+Benchmarking Deep Learning for On-Board Space Applications.
+Remote Sensing 13(19): 3981 (2021) https://doi.org/10.3390/rs13193981